Sagarr124/web-engineering-project/README.md

 # web-engineering-project
 This is a university website for Sukkur IBA University based on HTML, CSS and JavaScript.
-It is a simple but modern-looking website for students on Sukkur IBA University.
+It is a simple but modern-looking website for the students of the Sukkur IBA University.
 The website contains the following pages:
 1. Home
 2. About
 3. Admissions
 4. Blog
 5. Contact

 Made by: